ReSearchITEng/kubeadm-playbook/README.md

 PRs are accepted and welcome.

-PS: work inspired from: @sjenning - thanks.
+PS: work inspired from: @sjenning - and the master ha part from @mbert.
 PRs & suggestions from: @carlosedp - Thanks.
 [URL page of kubeadm-playboook ansible project](https://researchiteng.github.io/kubeadm-playbook/) [kubeadm-playboook ansible project's code is on Github](https://github.com/ReSearchITEng/kubeadm-playbook)